tom-seddon/acorn_mos_disassembly/docs/MOS3.50.md

 # Workarounds

-Patched ROMs are available to help work around the above restrictions.
+Patched ROMs are supplied to help work around the above restrictions.

 ## Not bothered about HIBASIC or HIEDIT? ##

 If you use a 6502 2nd processor, but don't much care about getting some more memory in BASIC or EDIT when using it, you can use the non-relocating version of BASIC and EDIT.
-Find them in the `non_relocating` folder in the distribution, next to the MOS 3.50 ROMs.
+Find them in the `other_350_roms.rel_none` folder in the distribution, next to the MOS 3.50 ROMs.

 These can go in any bank, and don't depend on any other ROM.